EmmaEvolving/simply-tv/README.md

 The technology required to build a television that simply displays a picture has not changed.
 The industry chose to add surveillance because surveillance is profitable, not because it improves the viewing experience.

-Just TV is the specification for the television that should exist.
+Simply TV is the specification for the television that should exist.
 If enough people build it, contribute to it, and share it, maybe it will.

 ---

 ## What's in This Repository

-This repository contains the complete system design for Just TV across four implementation paths, ranging from a production-ready proprietary scaler approach to a fully open source Raspberry Pi CM4 build that any engineer can reproduce.
+This repository contains the complete system design for Simply TV across four implementation paths, ranging from a production-ready proprietary scaler approach to a fully open source Raspberry Pi CM4 build that any engineer can reproduce.

 ```
-just-tv/
+simply-tv/
 ├── README.md                   ← You are here
 ├── LICENSE                     ← MIT License
 │